plforacle/heatwave-for-developers/create-heatwave-db/create-heatwave-db.md

 - An Oracle Trial or Paid Cloud Account
 - Some Experience with MySQL Shell
+- Completed Lab1

-## Task 1: Create MySQL Database for HeatWave (DB System
+## Task 1: Create MySQL Database for HeatWave (DB System)

 1. Go to Navigation Menu
          Databases